mariojaspers/QuicksightAthena01/README.md

 ## The Data Source

-We will use a public data set provided by [Instacart in May 2017](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2) to look at Instcart's customers' shopping pattern.
-You can find the data dictionary for the data set [here](https://gist.github.com/jeremystan/c3b39d947d9b88b3ccff3147dbcf6c6b)
+We will use a public data set provided by

 ## Crawling